Course: Genocide and Group Hostility

 Risk assessments:

-- predictive, based on previous conduct,
+- predictive, based on previous experiences,

 - focus on state-level indicators, often using quantitative data,